rdeepk/hangman-game/README.md

 # hangman-game
-This is a hangman game application
+This is a hangman game application.
 It can be played on both terminal and browser.

-Use index.html to play in browser.
+Use index.html to play in browser and use following command for terminal.

-Command for terminal

 node hangman_starter.js